adighule3367/delta-new/README.md

 # delta-new
-This is Demo for Git &amp; Github class new
+This is Demo for Git &amp; Github class new.